lucasnell/myvatn_terrestrial_foodweb/README.md

 Holling type II functional response with an attack rate of bP and bR, respectively.
 At each time step, we add nitrogen and midges denoted by G and M, respectively.
 A fraction f of the midge goes to the detritivores whereas the remaining fraction (1-f) goes to the plant.
-Under these assumptions, the "abundances" at time t +1 are
+Under these assumptions, the "abundances" at time t +1 are...
+[it then gets into the code]